Every Business Owner Exits Eventually

 What "Leaving Money on the Table" Really Means

 When advisors talk about owners leaving money on the table, they rarely mean the owner should have negotiated harder.
 They mean that structural decisions made years before the sale, or not made at all, determined the outcome far more than the negotiation did.
-An avoidable 20% tax exposure on the entire sale price matters far more than whether you negotiated 5% above the initial offer.

 What Buyers Are Paying a Premium For